klosedan/orange_disease/README.md

 The project can be run inside a devcontainer which is baded on Python 3.11 and is allowed to run with GPU acceleration.

-## Environment
+## Development environment

 The recommended way is to start this workspace in a vscode devcontainer.
 The intial build of the container takes a few minutes.
+In this case, all dependencies and useful vscode extensions will be installed.
+Moreover, you GPU will be forwarded to the container and the data will be downloaded from kaggle.

+Alternatively, you can install dependencies using pip with the requirements.txt and download the data into the folder ./data.
+Moreover, you need to create the folder ./model.

 ## Procedure